 A child or young person needs an EHCP to be able to access a specialist setting.
 If your child does not have one, please go to the How to apply for an EHCP page.

-School will gather all the views of the professionals working with the child and send this along with the review paper work to a team called SENDACT, more information about this team can be found on the SENDACT page.
+School will gather all the views of the professionals working with the child and send this along with the review paper work to a team called The EHCP Team.

 Step 3:

-SENDACT will consider this information at a Specialist decision making group (DMG) where they will either agree or disagree that the child or young person requires a specialist setting.
-This decision making group (DMG) will include people from special schools, educational psychology, health, social care as well as other educational professionals.
+The EHCP Team will consider this information at a group called Decision to Issue (DTI) panel where they will either agree or disagree that the child or young person requires a specialist setting. will include Local authority educational professionals (such as EHCP team, educational psychology etc) as well as health and social care professionals.

-If the decision making group (DMG) don’t agree, they may suggest other ways the current setting can support the child.
+If the DTI group don’t agree, they may suggest other ways the current setting can support the child.
 If you don’t agree with this, then you will be able to appeal this decision.
 More details about this can be found on the EHCP review page.

 Step 4:

-If the new setting agree to offer the child a place, then they will agree a start date and work with the existing setting to ensure there is a smooth transition from one setting to the next.
+The Local Authority will agree the placement and then a start date will be agreed.
+Then work with the existing setting to ensure there is a smooth transition from one setting to the next.

 If you feel that your child is not getting the support they need, you can get help from the various support groups on the Local Offer who can offer you independent advice.
 Details of these groups can be found on the Support groups and advice page.